judydjy/judydjy.github.io/_pages/about.md

 Resaerch Insterests
 ======
 In pursuit of being a **Scholar in Nanophotonics Devices Design and Manufacture**, my research is driven by the goal investigating of the interaction between light and matter at the micro- and nanoscale and enhance and modulate it through structural and material design to achieve applications in fields such as optical information storage and display, quantum sensing, and quantum optics.
-My research primarily focuses on optical phenomena such as [BIC (Bounded States in the Continuum)](https://en.wikipedia.org/wiki/Bound_state_in_the_continuum), [GMR (Guided-Mode Resonance)](https://en.wikipedia.org/wiki/Guided-mode_resonance), and [LSPR (Localized Surface Plasmon Resonance)](https://en.wikipedia.org/wiki/Surface_plasmon_resonance)and *etc*.
+My research primarily focuses on optical phenomena such as [BIC (Bounded States in the Continuum)](https://en.wikipedia.org/wiki/Bound_state_in_the_continuum), [GMR (Guided-Mode Resonance)](https://en.wikipedia.org/wiki/Guided-mode_resonance), [LSPR (Localized Surface Plasmon Resonance)](https://en.wikipedia.org/wiki/Surface_plasmon_resonance)and *etc*.

 Currently, I am focused on several projects: